 Rachel Simmons on Being an Authentic LeaderApril 26, 2013

-Last week we sat down with Rachel Simmons, internationally acclaimed author and educator and 2013 National Conference for College Women Student Leaders (NCCWSL) keynote speaker, to talk about the importance of teaching young women to build on their integrity, self-awareness, and personal authority as leaders.
+We sat down with Rachel Simmons, internationally acclaimed author and educator and 2013 National Conference for College Women Student Leaders (NCCWSL) keynote speaker, to talk about the importance of teaching young women to build on their integrity, self-awareness, and personal authority as leaders.